Mukheem/TwinTurbine/README.md

 A scaled physical wind turbine serves as the foundation, mimicking the behavior of a real-world turbine.
 Sensors capture real-time data on factors like wind speed and direction, voltage output, and potentially temperature (depending on future integration).

 **2. Immersive Virtual Environment:**
 Participants are immersed in a virtual world featuring a realistic wind turbine model.
-An avatar guides users and provides informative narrations, explaining the concepts of digital twins and the project's functionalities.
+An avatar guides users and provides informative narrations, explaining the concepts of digital twins and the project's functionalities. <br>
 ![ScreenRecording2024-06-05at11 34 41AM-ezgif com-video-to-gif-converter](https://github.com/Mukheem/TwinTurbine/assets/19348206/d8f7e6c5-b6c0-4faa-960e-c8e6d1975cf4)

 **3. Collaborative Multi-User Experience:**